jensjns/acf-leaflet-field/readme.txt

 == To do ==
 Thing I plan on adding in the near future.

-1. Popups that can be added to each marker.
+1. Support for alternative tile-providers including your own tiles.
 1. Support for drawing polylines.
-1. Support for alternative tile-providers including your own tiles.
 1. Support for alternative marker-icons.
+1. Adding images to popups.

 == GitHub ==